Aliases for AKR7A2 Gene

 GeneCards Summary for AKR7A2 Gene

 AKR7A2 (Aldo-Keto Reductase Family 7 Member A2) is a Protein Coding gene.
 Diseases associated with AKR7A2 include Pancreatic Cystadenoma and Gamma-Amino Butyric Acid Metabolism Disorder.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Naphthalene metabolism.
-GO annotations related to this gene include electron carrier activity and phenanthrene-9,10-epoxide hydrolase activity.
+Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include electron transfer activity and phenanthrene-9,10-epoxide hydrolase activity.
 An important paralog of this gene is AKR7L.

 UniProtKB/Swiss-Prot for AKR7A2 Gene